Qiskit/rustworkx/docs/source/api.rst

     .. py:method:: edges(self):
         Return a list of all edge data.

-        :returns: A list of all the edge data objects in the DAG
+        :returns: A list of all the edge data objects in the graph
         :rtype: list

     .. py:method:: has_edge(self, node_a, node_b):